 National Volunteer Week is a time to inspire, recognize and encourage people to seek out ways to engage in their communities.
 It’s about demonstrating to the nation that by working together, we have the fortitude to meet our challenges and accomplish our goals.

 Helping Kids Is As Close As Your Garage

 If one of your passions is helping children, you can do it with a donation of an unwanted vehicle to Wheels For Wishes benefiting Make-A-Wish.
-When you donate your vehicle, you are helping children who are suffering from life-threatening medical conditions by giving them an opportunity to have a wish come true.
+When you donate your vehicle, you are helping children who are suffering from critical illnesses by giving them an opportunity to have a wish come true.

 To donate an unwanted car, truck, boat, motorcycle, or camper to Wheels For Wishes, please call 1-877-431-9474 or fill out our simple vehicle donation form online.
 Wheels For Wishes will accept your vehicle whether it runs or not, and it will be auctioned off or recycled and reused to build new vehicles.
 Car donation is green and eco-friendly, so it’s beneficial in so many ways.
 Plus, you receive a great tax deduction for your charitable contribution.